anphonic/ej2-aspnetmvc-docs/src/maps/maps/internationalization.md

 ## Numeric format

 The numeric formats such as currency, percentage and so on can be displayed in the tooltip and data labels of the Maps using the `Format` property in the `Maps`.
-In the below example, the tooltip is globalized to **"German"** culture.
-When setting the `UseGroupingSeparator` property as "**true**", the numeric text in the Maps separates with the comma separator.
+In the below example, the tooltip is globalized to **German** culture.
+When setting the `UseGroupingSeparator` property as **true**, the numeric text in the Maps separates with the comma separator.

 {% aspTab template="maps/Internationalization", sourceFiles="internationalization.cs" %}